oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/model-in-image/initial.md

 #### Staging model files

 In this step, you explore the staged WDT model YAML file and properties in the `/tmp/mii-sample/model-images/model-in-image__WLS-AI-v1` directory.
 The model in this directory references the web application in your archive, configures a WebLogic Server Administration Server, and configures a WebLogic cluster.
-It consists of only two files, `model.10.properties`, a file with a single property, and, `model.10.yaml`, a YAML file with your WebLogic configuration `model.10.yaml`.
+It consists of two files only, `model.10.properties`, a file with a single property, and, `model.10.yaml`, a YAML file with your WebLogic configuration `model.10.yaml`.

 ```
 CLUSTER_SIZE=5